Ardalankt/football-match-prediction/README.md

 # Predicting LaLiga match outcomes

-Predicting if a team will win using a random forest classifier on the (2019-2025) dataset from Kaggle
+Predicting if a team will win using a random forest classifier on the (2019-2025) LaLiga matches dataset from Kaggle

 ## The link to the dataset: